kimmoahokas/kimmoahokas.github.io/about.md

 permalink: /about/
 ---

-I'm Kimmo Ahokas, an IT Specialist currently working at [Futurice][futurice].
+I'm Kimmo Ahokas, a DevOps Specialist currently working at [Futurice][futurice].

 I have studied Computer Science in Aalto University School of Science.
 After 7 years of studies I graduated as Master of Science in late 2015.